kaltura/playkit-js-vr/README.md

 This plugin is depended on [three.js](https://github.com/mrdoob/three.js) library.

-The player will be informed that it deals with 360/vr media which is part of the kaltura player config sources (using providers population the sources with the hints below)
+The player will be informed that it deals with 360/VR media by populating attributes in the `sources` object which is part of the kaltura player config it might be populted using providers or the app itself)

-metadata must contain `"tags": "360"` and ` "vr": {}` which is not null
+* metadata object must contain `"tags": "360"` and `"vr": {}` object which is not null.

-in case app is using setMedia instead of load media `tags and vr` attribues are expected to be populated by app
+in case app is using setMedia instead of load media `tags and vr` for 360 plyback these attribues are expected to be populated by app

+#### Media Sources Example

 ```
 {